Acquire and cache tokens using the Microsoft Authentication Library (MSAL)

 Recommended call pattern for public client applications

-Application code should try to get a token silently (from the cache), first.
+Application code should first try to get a token silently from the cache.
 If the method call returns a "UI required" error or exception, try acquiring a token by other means.

-However, there are two flows before which you should not attempt to silently acquire a token:
+There are two flows, however, in which you should not attempt to silently acquire a token:

-- client credentials flow, which does not use the user token cache, but an application token cache.
-This method takes care of verifying this application token cache before sending a request to the STS.
+- Client credentials flow, which does not use the user token cache but an application token cache.
+This method takes care of verifying the application token cache before sending a request to the security token service (STS).

-- authorization code flow in Web Apps, as it redeems a code that the application got by signing-in the user, and having them consent for more scopes.
-Since a code is passed as a parameter, and not an account, the method cannot look in the cache before redeeming the code, which requires, anyway, a call to the service.
+- Authorization code flow in web apps, as it redeems a code that the application obtained by signing in the user and having them consent to more scopes.
+Since a code and not an account is passed as a parameter, the method can't look in the cache before redeeming the code, which invokes a call to the service.